AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 ### Customize email template {#customize-email-template}

 A well-designed template conveys professionalism and competence, enhancing the credibility of your message and your organization.
-The [!DNL Adobe Experience Manager] allows you to customize email template which is sent to the recipients who receive the email containing the shared link.
-Additionally, customized email templates allows personalizing your email content by addressing your recipients with name and referencing specific details relevant to them.
+The [!DNL Adobe Experience Manager] allows you to customize the email template, which is sent to the recipients who receive the email containing the shared link.
+Additionally, customized email templates allow personalizing your email content by addressing your recipients with name and referencing specific details relevant to them.
 This personal touch can make the recipient feel valued and increase engagement.
 Not just that, a customized template ensures that your emails are consistent with your brand identity, including logos, colors, and fonts.
 Consistency reinforces brand recognition and trust among recipients.

 #### Format of a customized email template {#format-of-custom-email-template}